 View the Macrocycle Library product sheet

 ChemBridge has developed a diverse collection of synthetic macrocycles intended to be accessible to both industry and academic researchers for use in hit generation.
 ChemBridge chemists have developed synthetic strategies for the synthesis and functionalization of macrocyclic compounds based on novel macrocyclic scaffolds.
-A first set of approximately 7,000 macrocycles was launched, and ChemBridge has continued to increase the size of the macrocycle library each year based on novel designs incorporating proprietary fragments into the macrocycle rings.
-Currently, the Macrocycle Library represents more than 20,000.
+A first set of approximately 7,000 macrocycles was launched, and ChemBridge has continued to increase the size of the Macrocycle Library each year based on novel designs incorporating proprietary fragments into the macrocycle rings.
+Currently, the Macrocycle Library represents more than 20,000 synthetic macrocycles.
 Researchers have the option to custom select from the Macrocycle Library or acquire the full library.

 General characteristics of compounds in the ChemBridge Macrocycle Library include:

-- Molecular weight range up to 800 with the majority having MW 450 to 750
+- Molecular weight up to 850 with the majority having MW 400 to 750

 - Heterocyclic primary rings